top of page

 By the end of the programme delegates will be able to:

-1. Explain the purpose of operations management and how to align operations management strategies with the organisation’s strategy, (Operational Excellence);
+· Recall the purpose of operations management and how to align operations management strategies with the organisation’s strategy.

-2. Outline the approach for aligning the operation to meet the needs and expectations of the customer both internal and external, (Service Excellence);
+· Relate the approach for aligning the operation to meet the needs and expectations of the customer both internal and external.

-5. Outline alternative organisational structures to deliver improved customer service while delivering greater efficiencies, (Organisational Excellence).
+· Recall alternative organisational structures designed to deliver improved customer service while delivering greater organisational efficiencies.

 Methods